 Tracing can help you practice tattooing as well.
 When you start tattooing, you’ll be following a stencil on your fake skin the same way you follow the design beneath your tracing paper.

 To practice on real skin, some artists will put stencils on themself or a friend and trace it with a non toxic marker.
-This will help you get used to working with the curves of body parts.
+This will help you get used to drawing lines on curving body parts.

 Exercise 2: Adapt Other Artists’ Work